Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Results

 \subsubsection{Dynamical state of SMACS J0723}

-The distribution of cluster members in SMACS\,J0723 shows no significant substructure, neither in velocity space (see Section~\ref{sec:clustergal}) nor in projection onto the plane of the sky, suggesting the adequacy of a single cluster-scale component for the mass model.
+The distribution of cluster members in SMACS\,J0723 reveals no significant substructure, neither in velocity space (see Section~\ref{sec:clustergal}) nor in projection onto the plane of the sky, suggesting that the mass distribution is adequately described by a single cluster-scale component.
 However, in order to recover the geometry of multiple images newly discovered in the \JWST\ observations (i.e., to minimize the RMS of our model), we require a more sophisticated mass model that incorporates two additional diffuse mass concentrations as discussed in Section~\ref{sec:diffmass}.
 These could be interpreted as remnant/tracers of past dynamical activity in the cluster.
-This final mass model has an RMS of \rms, a substantial improvement over the value of 1\farcs26 for a model which only includes a single cluster-scale halo centered on the BCG.
+We stress that our final mass model, which includes the aforementioned additional components, has an RMS of \rms, a substantial improvement over the value of 1\farcs26 for a model which only includes a single cluster-scale halo centered on the BCG.

-As discussed in Sect.\,\ref{sec:clustergal}, the distribution of the radial velocities of the cluster galaxies does not show compelling evidence of substructure along the line of sight.
-However, the offset between the radial velocity of the BCG and the centroid of the overall redshift distribution is indicative of the incompletely relaxed state of SMACS\,J0723, an assessment that is supported by the complex mass distribution required and obtained by our strong-lensing analysis.
+As discussed in Section \ref{sec:clustergal}, the distribution of the radial velocities of the cluster galaxies does not show compelling evidence of substructure along the line of sight.
+However, the offset between the radial velocity of the BCG and the centroid of the overall redshift distribution suggests that SMACS\,J0723 is not fully relaxed, an assessment that is supported by the complex mass distribution required and obtained from our strong-lensing analysis.

+We report a large ellipticity of 0.86 for our comparison model (without ICL clump).
+By contrast, our fiducial model (with ICL clump) features an ellipticity of only 0.67.
+The fact that the addition of a mass component associated with the ICL reduces the overall ellipticity lends further support to the interpretation that the cluster is not a relaxed.
+Some previous studies have also used external shear to motivate an additional mass component \citep{Mahler2018} which also affects the ellipticity.
+Since the impact and interplay between components in the context of cluster-relaxation assessments remains an active area of exploration \citep{Zitrin2015,Desprez2018,Lagattuta2019,Ghosh2021}, we defer a more in-depth investigation of the cluster state to future work.